 - Regular group use of the Park by any organization and all non-instructional group events and activities are coordinated and administered by the CI Events and Facilities Committee (EFC) 805-437-3151, according to CI policy through a standard application process.
-Information is available online on the Events and Facilities Use
+Information is available online on the Conference Events Website

 - Motorized traffic shall be restricted within the Park through the use of locking gates and is limited to travel on well established roads.
 Except for official vehicles and disabled persons on single-rider electric vehicles, motor vehicles are strictly prohibited on trails or in the open space.